GaurabKundu1/Airbnb-Market-Analysis-Dashboard/README.md

 # Airbnb Market Analysis Dashboard

-### Tableau Dashboard developed by [Gaurab Kundu](https://www.linkedin.com/in/gaurab-kundu/)
+### Tableau Dashboard Developed by [Gaurab Kundu](https://www.linkedin.com/in/gaurab-kundu/)

 ## Project Overview 📑

-Imagine an AirBnB host who rents their property for customers, requires a detailed analysis of the revenue generated.
-A detailed analysis of this revenue is essential for several reasons.
-Not only does it help to track the performance of the property, but it also enables to make informed decisions to optimize rental strategy, offer competitive pricing, and enhance the overall guest experience.
-As a Data Analyst my task is to analyze the provided data, gain insights and present them to the stake-holder for making improved decisions on which location and the type of rental properties is best to invest in.
+In this project, we envision an Airbnb host seeking to enhance their revenue and property management strategy.
+To achieve this, a comprehensive analysis of revenue data becomes imperative.
+Such an analysis not only enables property performance tracking but also facilitates data-driven decisions for pricing optimization, competitive positioning, and overall guest satisfaction.
+As a Data Analyst, my role is to explore the provided dataset, extract valuable insights, and present them to stakeholders, empowering them to make informed decisions on property investments.

 ## The Airbnb Data 📊
-The dataset used for this project is a [2016 AirBnB dataset](https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset)
+This project utilizes a dataset from the year 2016, sourced from [Airbnb].(https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset)

 ## Questions to Answer 🔍

-This project was guided by four pivotal questions:
+The project is driven by four key questions:

-1. Did the total revenue experience growth or decline in the year 2016?
+1. Did the total revenue experience growth or decline in 2016?

 2. Which zip code emerged as the top performer in terms of bookings?